dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 ---

 **TL;DR** Stormpath announced today that it was acquired by Okta.
 As a result, the Stormpath API will be shutting down this coming August as the team transitions to Okta.
 Customers have until August 18, 2017 to export their user data to Okta or a different provider.
-Find out how to easily migrate your users to Auth0 and some additional benefits you'll gain by making the switch.
+Find out how to easily migrate your users to Auth0 without requiring your users to reset their passwords and some additional benefits you'll gain by making the switch.

 ---

 [Stormpath](https://stormpath.com) is an authentication as a service company that allows developers to offload their authentication and authorization needs to a third party.
 The company offered a RESTful API that customers could use to manage identity in their applications.
-Today, the company [announced](https://stormpath.com/blog/stormpaths-new-path) that it had been acquired by [Okta](https://www.okta.com), which is another company that provides identity management services.
+Today, the company [announced](https://stormpath.com/blog/stormpaths-new-path) that it had been acquired by [Okta](https://www.okta.com), another company that provides identity management services.

 ![Acquisition announcement](https://cdn.auth0.com/blog/migrate-stormpath-users/acquisition.png)